cmccoy02/discovery/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my discovery journal for the Fall 2024 semester.
+Read along as I discover opportunities in entrepreneurship and record my findings.